qunzhi/Deep-Symbolic-Networks/README.md

 3. [Technique aspects](#technique-aspects)

 ## Key insights
-1. intelligence is an emergent phenomenon of the complex world, which has a deep, hierarchical structure
+1. Intelligence is an emergent phenomenon of the complex world, which has a deep, hierarchical structure.
-2. physical things are mapped to symbols in human brains by coarse-graining, so the real world is mapped to a deep symbolic network
+2. Physical things are mapped to symbols in human brains by coarse-graining, so the real world is mapped to a deep symbolic network.
-3. symbols and their combinations sharing common features will produce new symbols, such as more abstract concepts
+3. Symbols and their combinations sharing common features will produce new symbols, such as more abstract concepts.
-5. symbols are separated by singularities, so it is possible to learn a deep symbolic network by adaptive learning; i.e., unsupervised learning and self correcting adaptive to the outside world
+5. Symbols are separated by singularities, so it is possible to learn a deep symbolic network by adaptive learning; i.e., unsupervised learning and self correcting adaptive to the outside world.
-4. knowledge can be represented by the symbols and their links, which can be used to adapt to or modify the outside world
+4. Knowledge can be represented by the symbols and their links, which can be used to adapt to or modify the outside world.
-5. natural languages are the means of humans communicating knowledge encoded in deep symbolic networks, such as definitions of things or concepts, changing states of physical things, processes, and much more
+5. Natural languages are the means of humans communicating knowledge encoded in deep symbolic networks, such as definitions of things or concepts, changing states of physical things, processes, and much more.

 ## Roadmap
 Because DSN will do cumulative and adaptive learning, it is unwise to not learn from simplest things.
 That is indeed a convenient way of disentangling complex interactions between things.
 So the first goal of the DSN development is to build a cumulative and adaptive learning system, from learning basic, regular geometric shapes, printing digits, to handwritten digits, i.e. from regular things to irregular things, from easy to hard.